ftcconsultoria/NF_WebCrawler/README.md

 ## Updating Selectors

 Elements such as **Acesso Restrito** and **Baixar XML NFE** are located using CSS and text selectors defined in a configuration file, `config.json`.
+The crawler loads this file at startup using a helper function `load_config`.
+If the file or any of its keys are missing, the built‑in defaults are used instead.
 If the script fails to locate a menu option or form field, inspect the page manually and update the appropriate selector in `config.json`.